OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: The Framework

-\paragraph{Planner initialization.} The planner inspects the \emph{toolbox} and loads each \emph{tool card} as defined in \S\ref{sec:toolcards}.
+\paragraph{Planner initialization.} The planner agent inspects the \emph{toolbox} and loads each \emph{tool card} as defined in \S\ref{sec:toolcards}.
 Formally, it constructs a set $\{d_i\}_{i=1}^n$ of $n$ available tools, each with metadata $m$ that describes its input-output schema and usage constraints.
-Rather than enabling the full toolset, a subset $\mathcal{D^\text{*}} = \{d_i\}_{i=1}^k$ may be selected based on expert insights or optimized using a small set of examples (See \S\ref{sec:toolset_optimization} and \S\ref{sec:ablation_toolset} for details and experimental study).
+Rather than enabling the full toolset, one might enable a subset $\mathcal{D^\text{*}} = \{d_i\}_{i=1}^k$ chosen based on expert insights or optimized with a small set of examples.

-\paragraph{Query analysis and action prediction.} Given a query $q$, the planner formulates a \emph{high-level}, tentative plan for tool usage based on its initialization.
+\paragraph{Query analysis and action prediction.} Given a query $q$, the planner agent formulates a \emph{high-level}, tentative plan for tool usage based on its initialization.
 As shown in Figure \ref{fig:model_framework}, the high-level plan summarizes the query objective, analyzes the required skills, identifies relevant tools, and includes additional considerations to highlight the need for verification.
 The \emph{high-level} task plan provides a global perspective on the final objective, ensuring that each subsequent sub-goal remains aligned with the original query.

 Subsequently, at step $t$, an \emph{action predictor} produces an action $a_t$ that combines the planner-suggested sub-goal (e.g., \emph{``detect baseballs in the image''}), the selected tool $d$ (e.g. \texttt{Object\_Detector}), and the relevant context.
 This \emph{low-level} plan refines and executes each sub-goal in real time, adapting to new information or feedback at each step.